-Ahmed Mousa is a well-established principal engineer, control center operator, manager, senior electrical engineer and trainer.
+Ahmed Mousa is a well-established principal engineer, adjunct professor, control center operator, manager, senior electrical engineer and trainer.

 Previously, Ahmed was a district operator at the Consolidated Edison’s energy control center, where he was responsible for the generation, transmission, sub-transmission and distribution scheduled and emergency work.
 He was responsible for coordinating the operation of the electric system in accordance with established rules, procedures and specifications in the five boroughs of New York City and Westchester County to ensure safety to personnel, reliability of equipment and continuity of service to customers.

 Ahmed has worked for four industry leaders so far, PEPCO, First Energy (Jersey Central Power & Light), Con Edison, PSE&G; he has over ten years of experience in transmission, sub-transmission, substations and distribution systems, where he was the Area Station Planning manager, responsible for the short/long term (1/5/10/20/30 years) and emergency planning for all the area substation, transmission/sub transmission feeders & the 4 kV system at Con Edison.
 Ahmed is the subject matter expert for sub-transmission, area substation (345/13 kV, 138/13, 27, 33 kV & 69/13 kV) and the 4 kV system during emergency and high load conditions.
 He was the distribution engineering situation room manager that gets activated during weather events and other emergencies; he was the active manager during hurricane sandy, 8,500 union lockout and the Metro North Outage.